Skip to main content

 7.1 GDPR Data Breach Connection

-If a reported vulnerability involves actual or potential unauthorized access to personal data of EU residents, Elnora AI will:
+If a reported vulnerability involves actual or potential unauthorized access to personal data subject to GDPR, UK GDPR, or the Swiss FADP, Elnora AI will:

 • Assess whether the vulnerability constitutes a personal data breach under GDPR Article 4(12)

-• Researchers MUST NOT access, view, copy, or exfiltrate any PHI during testing
+• Researchers MUST NOT access, view, copy, or exfiltrate the data

 7.3 Breach Notification Triggers